goodwillaz/drone-convert-plugin-slack/README.md

 #### Bypass

-If a step already exists that is named `notify-before` or `notify-after`, this config plugin will not prepend or append Slack notifications to the pipeline.
+If a step already exists that is named `slack-before` or `slack-after`, this conversion plugin will not prepend or append Slack notifications to the pipeline.

 ### Environment Variable Support